levoxtrip/TKB/docs/topics/JavaScript/JS/Basics.md

 When we want our javascript to react to something that happens in the dom we need to listen to the event that happen to the element.
 For example when a btn is clicked, we can assign a function that gets called when the button gets clicked.

+Every time an event happens JS creates an event object which allows us to get information about the specific event.

 ```JS
 const btn = document.getSelector(.btn);
 const btn2 = document.getSelector(.btn2);